addosampong/db-capstone-project/readme.md

     BEGIN
         START TRANSACTION;
             #check Bookings table to confirm if there is a booking with BookingID same as the booking_id
-            #parameter supplied by the user, then delete the booking from the Bookings table and display
+            #parameter supplied by the user.
+Then delete the booking from the Bookings table and display
-            #theappropriate message, else roll back the transaction
+            #the appropriate message, else roll back the transaction

             IF (SELECT exists (select 1 FROM littlelemondb.Bookings WHERE BookingID = booking_id) = 1) THEN
                 DELETE FROM Bookings